ALVINdimpos/blog-frontend/README.md

 7. **Deleting a Post**
    - On a blog post page, click the "Delete" button.
-   - Could you confirm the deletion when prompted?
+   - Confirm the deletion when prompted.

 ## Technology Stack